G.O. is one of the writers behind Tohyo Game.

 Sarah Gainham was born in London in 1915.
 She moved to Germany in her early thirties, shortly after WWII, and then to Austria, where she remained for over fifty years.
 It is in central Europe that her early thrillers such as Cold Dark Night, The Stone Roses and Silent Hostage are played out.Night Falls on the City was first published to worldwide acclaim in 1967.
 She later wrote two further novels set in Vienna, A Place in the Country and Private Worlds.
 Gainham reported regularly on central European affairs for the Spectator, Encounter and the New Republic.
 She died in Austria in 1999.

 Robert Galbraith's highly acclaimed novel The Cuckoo's Calling was an international number one bestseller, garnering praise from critics and crime fans alike.
 The second and third novels in the series, The Silkworm and Career of Evil, also topped the bestseller charts.
-Robert Galbraith's Cormoran Strike series is currently being adapted for a major new television series for BBC One, produced by Brontë Film and Television.Robert Galbraith is a pseudonym of J.K.
+Robert Galbraith's Cormoran Strike series has been adapted for television, produced by Brontë Film and Television.Robert Galbraith is a pseudonym of J.K.
 Rowling, bestselling author of the Harry Potter series and The Casual Vacancy.

 Chris Gall is the award-winning author and illustrator of Dear Fish, There's Nothing to Do on Mars, and his most recent, Dinotrux, a Publishers Weekly Best Children's Book of 2009

 GAN is the artist behind the Puella Magi Madoka Magica spin-off manga series, Puella Magi Suzune Magica.

 Lorna Garano is a freelance writer and publicist.